shipshapecode/website-nuxt/blog/posts/2021-02-21-serverless-functions-ember-glimmer.md

 ## Vercel Dev

 What about alternative platforms?
 Do we have to use Netlify?
-Thankfully, you can just as easily use Vercel's platform to locally develop your Ember or Glimmer app with [serverless functions](https://vercel.com/docs/serverless-functions/introduction) and deploy it all to [Vercel](https://vercel.com) as well.
+Thankfully, we can just as easily use Vercel's platform to locally develop our Ember or Glimmer app with [serverless functions](https://vercel.com/docs/serverless-functions/introduction) and deploy it all to [Vercel](https://vercel.com) as well.
 Vercel has a similar [cli](https://vercel.com/docs/cli) and it also offers a [dev](https://vercel.com/docs/cli#commands/dev) command to simulate the Vercel deployment environment locally.

 The first step is to ensure we have the Vercel CLI installed globally by running `npm i -g vercel`.